Audi Crooks: Personal life

 Crooks comes from an athletic family.
 Her father, Jimmie Crooks, starred at Fort Dodge Senior High School before playing college basketball at Mankato State and Southern Nazarene.
 Crooks visited him every weekend in Fort Dodge until he died in 2021; she later got a tattoo on her right arm in his memory.
 Her mother, Michelle Cook (née Vitzthum), is one of the all-time leading scorers for the Bishop Garrigan basketball team.
 Crooks grew up playing basketball against her mother on a hoop in their driveway in Algona and honors both of her parents by wearing their No. 55 jersey.
-Lastly, her uncle, Matt Vitzthum, is the offensive coordinator and quarterbacks coach at Grand Valley State.
+Her uncle, Matt Vitzthum, is the head coach at the University of South Dakota.

 Crooks participated in jazz choir and played trumpet in the school band at Bishop Garrigan.
 She also played drums in church.
 She had learned to play from her father when she was a child.
 As a freshman at Iowa State, Crooks admitted to playing the drums at Hilton Coliseum when left unattended by the band.
 "I just mess around before practice.
 Music is fun for me," she said.
 As of 2024, Crooks is majoring in criminal justice and sociology.

+Business interests

 In March 2024, Crooks signed a multiyear Name, Image and Likeness (NIL) deal with ClaimDOC, a medical claim auditing company based in West Des Moines, Iowa, and was featured in an advertisement at the Des Moines International Airport.

+On July 21, 2025, Crooks was signed by Unrivaled, a 3x3 basketball league, to NIL deals as part of "The Future is Unrivaled Class of 2025".